serengil/chefboost/README.md

 Decision rules will be stored in `outputs/rules/` folder when you build a decision tree.
 You can run the built decision tree for new instances as illustrated below.

 ```
-test_instance = ['Sunny', 'Hot', 'High', 'Weak']
-prediction = chef.predict(config, models, test_instance)
+prediction = chef.predict(config, models, ['Sunny', 'Hot', 'High', 'Weak'])
 ```

 Recursive algorithms such as GBM, Random Forest or Adaboost create several rules in that directory.
 Predictions will be the sum of all  tree predictions.
-Chefboost.predict method handles to find recursive predictions.
+Chefboost.predict method handles to find recursive predictions. **Dispathcher.py** will guide you how to build a decision tree and make predictions

 ```
 config = {'enableGBM': True, 'epochs': 7, 'learning_rate': 1}